johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 analyze this RRset to identify the other MSAs for the zone via their target names in each HSYNC record.
-If any of the other MSAs listed in the HSYNC RRset is previously unknown to this MSA then secure communication with this other MSA must be established.
+If any of the other MSAs listed in the HSYNC RRset is previously unknown to this MSA then secure communication with this other MSA MUST be established.

 Secure communication can be achieved via various transports and it is up to the MSAs in the zone's HSYNC records to determine amongst themselves.
-In this document we propose two transports: DNS and API.
-We also establish DNS as a baseline that MSAs MUST support to be compliant.
+This document proposes two transports: "DNS" and "API".
+"DNS" is designated as as a baseline that MSAs MUST support to be compliant.

-In the following two subsections we detail how an MSA can locate a remote MSA and establish secure DNS-based and API-based communications, respectively.
+The following two subsections describe the mechanism by which an MSA SHOULD locate a remote MSA and establish secure DNS-based and API-based communications, respectively.

 ### Locating a Remote DNS-Method Multi-Signer Agent

 Locating a remote MSA using the DNS mechanism consists of the following steps:

- * Lookup and DNSSEC-validate a URI record for the HSYNC identity.
+ * Lookup and DNSSEC-validate a URI record for the DNS protocol for the HSYNC identity.
 This provides the domain name and port to which DNS messages should be sent.
  * Lookup and DNSSEC-validate the SVCB record of the URI record target to get the IP addresses to use for communication with the remote MSA.
+If the returned SVCB record includes a "port=NNN" hint then this MUST be ignored.
+I.e. the port to use is defined by the URI record.
  * Lookup and DNSSEC-validate the KEY record of the URI record target name.
 This enables verification of the SIG(0) public key of the remote MSA once communication starts.